oddacious/oddacious.github.io/_posts/2018-10-16-NBA-predictions-2019.md

 probability.
 Even without Butler, they're a good team.
 They might improve by subtraction, since [Jamal Crawford][Jamal Crawford] put up poor BPM numbers last year in substantial minutes.

-Except, at Zach Lowe [said][Zach Lowe predictions], Minnesota needs "an alternate reality where everything isn't always ruined there".
+Except, as Zach Lowe [said][Zach Lowe predictions], Minnesota needs "an alternate reality where everything isn't always ruined there".
 Who knows what will happen here.

 # Bad players are as damaging as good players are beneficial